-- The technical provisions (items B. and C.) in the VAG balance sheet were replaced by the best estimate liability and the risk margin, which were modelled in accordance with the explanations in Sections D.2.1.3, D.2.1.4 and D.2.1.5. - The VAG value was retained for all other values, the majority of which for instance the cover fund of unitlinked life insurance or bank deposits - is also valued under VAG at a market value.
+- The reinsurers' shares of the technical provisions in the VAG balance sheet were replaced in the solvency balance sheet by the amounts recoverable from reinsurance contracts, which were modelled in accordance with the explanations in Section D.2.1.6.2. - The technical provisions (items B. and C.) in the VAG balance sheet were replaced by the best estimate liability and the risk margin, which were modelled in accordance with the explanations in Sections D.2.1.3, D.2.1.4 and D.2.1.5. - The VAG value was retained for all other values, the majority of which for instance the cover fund of unitlinked life insurance or bank deposits - is also valued under VAG at a market value.